 Filter

 Filter plugins are the cleaners of your audio mix.
-They eliminate certain frequencies from a sound, creating sweeping effects or purifying your mix from unwanted frequencies.
+They eliminate specific frequencies from a sound, creating sweeping effects or purifying your mix from unwanted frequencies.

 Let’s delve into some common types: